-Your water basin is bit more than 100 yards below the ground, right underneath your feet, and it is situated throughout the Valley.
+Your water basin is a bit more than 100 yards below the ground, right underneath your feet, and it is situated throughout the San Gabriel Valley.
 Just imagine the length of a soccer or football field, but downward, deep underground.
 That's where the vast majority of your water comes from.
-It is held in a natural holding area formed of bedrock called a
+It is held in a natural holding area formed of bedrock called a water basin.

 Our Water is Mostly from Here

 This underground basin holds rainfall, snowmelt and conserved water.
 These sources are called “local water supplies” because they are found right here in our San Gabriel Valley.
 They provide most of the basin’s waters.
-When needed, the basin also holds waters we purchase from “imported” sources, such as the Bay Delta in Northern California and the Colorado River.
-Importing water is expensive and requires energy to pump it hundreds of miles.
+When needed, the basin also holds “imported” sources from the Bay Delta in Northern California and the Colorado River.
+Imported water is expensive and requires energy to pump it hundreds of miles.
 However, sometimes these imported waters are needed when rain, snowmelt and conservation aren’t enough to sustain healthy water levels in our basin.

 We're in a Drought Once Again